 “Hello?” he asked.
 Everyone looked up at him.

-I am coming for you in three days.
-You will not cheat death this time.
-I won’t be so merciful this time, you little lamb.
-So, pray for a quicker death.
-I’ll rather enjoy hearing you scream just like Yumiko did.
+I am coming for you in three days and you will not cheat death this time.
+I won’t be so merciful this time, little lamb.
+Pray for a quicker death; I’ll rather enjoy hearing you scream just like Yumiko did.